Showing posts with label Nintendo Switch. Show all posts

 Overall pretty decent otome game that shined on building a connection with the LI!

-it takes its time with everything and it took its own setting serious, it had a potentially
+it takes its time with everything and it took its own setting serious to an extend, it had

 but this wasn't a tear jerker, I think you're more likely to cry tears of joy

-I recommend it if you like more simple otome games focused on japanese folklore.
+I recommend it if you like more simple light-hearted otome games focused on japanese folklore.

-However if you prefer shorter otome games or don't like comedies, i'd probably
+However if you prefer shorter otome games, darker/serious stuff or

-I'm not sure how much chance this game will be brought over, but I don't see why not.
+I'm not sure how much chance this game will be brought over, tho I think there's better picks.

 There was a lock on Sousuke's route so I did him last.
 None of the initial route

-had any big spoilers except maybe Gaku they all hint at little thinks
+had any big spoilers except maybe Gaku they all hint a little at things

 and my own play order flowed surprisingly well.
 There's apparently an official